-On September 8, 2020, the Company entered into a letter of intent with Sinomine Resource Group Co., Ltd. of Beijing, China ("Sinomine") whereby Sinomine will partner with PWM to further the exploration and development of PWM's mineral property interests in Canada.
-Sinomine is principally interested in PWM's Case Lake, Paterson Lake, and Gullwing-Tot Lakes properties which are prospective for cesium, lithium and tantalum elements.
+On September 8, 2020, the Company entered into a letter of intent with Sinomine Resource Group Co., Ltd. of Beijing, China ("Sinomine") whereby Sinomine will partner with the Company to further the exploration and development of PWM's mineral property interests in Canada.
+Sinomine is principally interested in the Company's Case Lake, Paterson Lake, and Gullwing-Tot Lakes properties which are prospective for cesium, lithium and tantalum elements.

-The LOI contemplates that Sinomine will finance PWM's further exploration, either through a potential direct investment or joint venture, for the development of its mineral properties, on terms to be negotiated, along with (i) establishing an operating committee to set work programs and budgets, (ii) the right for Sinomine to have representation on PWM's board, (iii) the right for Sinomine to participate in any future financings undertaken by PWM, and (iv) a right of first refusal to match any unsolicited third party offer to acquire the shares of PWM.
-We are also discussing the possibility of PWM working jointly with Sinomine to explore and develop some of Sinomine's mineral properties in Canada.
+The LOI contemplates that Sinomine will finance the Company's further exploration, either through a potential direct investment or joint venture, for the development of its mineral properties, on terms to be negotiated, along with (i) establishing an operating committee to set work programs and budgets, (ii) the right for Sinomine to have representation on the Company's board, (iii) the right for Sinomine to participate in any future financings undertaken by PWM, and (iv) a right of first refusal to match any unsolicited third party offer to acquire the shares of the Company .
+We are also discussing the possibility of the Company working jointly with Sinomine to explore and develop some of Sinomine's mineral properties in Canada.